contentauth/c2pa-python/docs/native-resources-management.md

 > 4. `ABC`: parent of `ContextProvider`, must come after its child.
 > 5. `object`: root of everything (all objects), always last.
 >
-> Putting `ManagedResource` first in the declaration matters: the concrete `is_valid` implementation is found immediately during lookup, rather than hitting the abstract declaration on `ContextProvider` first.
+> Putting `ManagedResource` first in the declaration matters: lookup finds the concrete `is_valid` immediately, rather than hitting the abstract declaration on `ContextProvider` first.

 ## Python frees only what Python owns

-The C FFI is consistent about one thing that shapes this whole layer: some calls consume the pointer passed to them and hand back a replacement, because the native side may free and reallocate the underlying value.
-A pointer that went into a consuming call must never be freed by Python afterwards.
-Its address may already have been reallocated to a different object (address space is not infinite, so addresses get reused).
+The C FFI is consistent about one thing that shapes this layer: some calls consume the pointer passed to them and hand back a replacement, since the native side may free and reallocate it.
+A pointer that went into a consuming call must never be freed by Python afterward, since its address may already belong to a different object, address space being finite and reused.

-Python owns and frees two kinds of things: the **single current native handle** for each object, and **Python-side resources it created itself** (stream wrappers, callbacks pinned so the native side can call back into them, caches).
-It swaps that one tracked handle to whatever a consuming call returns and, on the success path, never frees the value the call took.
-Beyond those owned resources it also carries bookkeeping it never frees (lifecycle state, the owning process ID, a borrowed reference to a caller-supplied `Context`), and it does not manage native reallocation itself: it swaps handles and, on the ambiguous failure paths, reads the native error tags to decide who still owns the pointer rather than assuming.
+Python owns and frees two kinds of things: the **single current native handle** for each object, and **Python-side resources it created itself**, like stream wrappers, pinned callbacks, and caches.
+It swaps that one tracked handle to whatever a consuming call returns, and on the success path never frees the value taken.
+It also carries bookkeeping it never frees, like lifecycle state, the owning process ID, and a borrowed reference to a caller-supplied `Context`.
+It does not manage native reallocation itself: it swaps handles, and on ambiguous failure paths reads the native error tags to decide who still owns the pointer rather than assuming.

 Therefore, the managed resources have the following principles:

 - Each `ManagedResource` holds exactly one `_handle`. `_consume_and_swap()` replaces it with the pointer a consuming call returned and does not free the old value, since the native side took it (see [Consume-and-swap](#consume-and-swap)).
 - `_teardown(free_handle=False)`, `_consume_no_replacement()`, and `_consume_into()` all close or advance the object without calling `c2pa_free`, because ownership moved to the native side.
-- Only a few sites free a live handle, and most free a pointer this layer still provably owns: normal teardown (`_teardown(free_handle=True)`); the create-then-validate path, which frees a freshly created pointer if activation fails; and the constructors that free a raw pointer when wrapping it raises, since no instance took ownership (`Signer.from_info`, `Signer.from_callback`, `Builder.from_archive`).
-The exception is `_release_handle()`, a *guarded* free used only when ownership is unknown (a consuming call failed without setting an error, or a Python exception was raised before the native side reported anything): if the native side already took the pointer, its address is no longer in the registry and `c2pa_free` is a `-1` no-op, so the free touches no memory.
+- Only a few sites free a live handle, and most free a pointer this layer still provably owns: normal teardown (`_teardown(free_handle=True)`), the create-then-validate path that frees a freshly created pointer if activation fails, and the constructors that free a raw pointer when wrapping it raises since no instance took ownership (`Signer.from_info`, `Signer.from_callback`, `Builder.from_archive`).
+The exception is `_release_handle()`, a *guarded* free used only when ownership is unknown: a consuming call failed without setting an error, or a Python exception was raised before the native side reported anything.
+If the native side already took the pointer, its address is no longer in the registry, and `c2pa_free` is a `-1` no-op that touches no memory.
 No path frees a pointer known to have been consumed and reallocated (see [Why an ownership-taken failure does not free](#why-an-ownership-taken-failure-does-not-free)).
 - `_release()` drops stream wrappers, callbacks, and caches before the native pointer is freed (see [Subclass-specific cleanup with `_release()`](#subclass-specific-cleanup)).

 ### Double-free risk mitigations

 Freeing the same native pointer twice corrupts the allocator's bookkeeping.
-Allocators that detect it stop the process (see [How a native memory bug reports itself](#how-a-native-memory-bug-reports-itself)).
-Where they do not, the damage surfaces later, somewhere unrelated to the code responsible.
-Separate situations lead here: a single flow misreading who owns a pointer, a forked child freeing its parent's memory, and two threads racing.
+An allocator that detects it stops the process (see [How a native memory bug reports itself](#how-a-native-memory-bug-reports-itself)).
+One that does not lets the damage surface later, somewhere unrelated to the code responsible.
+Three situations lead here: a single flow misreading who owns a pointer, a forked child freeing its parent's memory, and two threads racing.

 Each risk and its mechanism: